Women, Gender, and Sexuality

 Click above to view or download this fact sheet as a PDF slide presentation

 Sexuality is complex and can be fluid (moving and changing over time).
 The same is true of gender identity, which is different from sexuality.
-There are many gender identities besides the traditional "woman" and "man" – and when we use these terms in this fact sheet, we are referring to cisgender (gender identity aligns with sex assigned at birth) as well as transgender women and men, unless otherwise noted.
+There are many gender identities besides the traditional "woman" and "man" – and when we use these terms in this fact sheet, we are referring to cisgender (gender identity aligns with sex assigned at birth) as well as transgender women and men (gender identity does not align with sex assigned at birth), unless otherwise noted.
 For more gender identity terms and definitions, see the section below.

 Connection with other people is exciting – and so is the fact that there are so many ways to do it!
 There are many terms that have evolved to help people describe sexuality (and language keeps changing).
 Read on for some guidance through this network of language.